 In Back to the Future, Doc and Marty use a lightning bolt to power the time machine in the DeLorean.
 In the sequel, the lightning strikes the flying car, causing it to rotate at the necessary 88 miles per hour to induce a time jump.

 To be fair, the lightning strike in the first movie wasn't an Ass Pull, since plutonium wasn't available in every drugstore in 1955 and the machine needed a lot of power (which lightning definitely CAN provide).
 The time travel was what the machine was DESIGNED to do, after all.
+And in the second film, the lightning didn't send the Deloarean back in time either; it just powered the the malfunctioning time circuits.

 Another related effect: Mel Gibson's character in What Women Want is electrocuted in a bath while trying out various feminine products.
 Rather than dying, as one might expect, he becomes telepathic.
 Fully aware of the circumstances, the protagonist later attempts to reproduce the accident in an effort to remove the ability.
 This time, he adds the thrill of an true-blue lightning strike.
 Despite astronomical odds, he gets his strike, resulting in neither normality nor a corpse.
 Eventually, the character's powers are removed.
 Per convenience (or rapidly dissolving Plot Armor), he is not required to interact with the lightning, and is merely nearby when it, instead favors a power transformer.